miker704/Strife/patches.md

     - Replaced All Current Alt tags for images with a null prop to work well with negative text indentation.
     - Add a scroll ref to scroll to the selected dm server when clicked on.
     - Modified Selector Functions that sort friend state out based on statuses to sort objects more precisely by lowercasing user names to sort more accurately as js .sort() method places uppercase letters before lowercase.
+    - For Create DmModals added the ability to use the backspace button to deselect the last selected user that was click to be potientially invited to the dm server if the search text is blank hitting back space removes the last seleceted friend if any was selected.

 ## Backend Changes